How To Recognize ADHD Symptoms In Toddlers

 Most of these questions can be applied to children of all ages.
 ADHD symptoms in children are going to be very similar regardless of how old they are.

 You need a professional opinion to get a proper diagnosis.
-Even if you took a simple ADHD test for toddlers that yielded many yeses, that does not equal a real diagnosis from a professional.
+Even if that ADHD test for toddlers yielded many yeses, that does not equal a real diagnosis from a professional.
 It's a good idea to get a pediatrician or a child psychiatrist to evaluate your toddler.
-They should be able to make observations to determine if your child has ADHD or such tendencies.
+They should be able to make observations to determine if your child has ADHD or not.

 Your child’s doctor may also recommend that you try a special diet to counteract ADHD symptoms.
 Generally, this will be a diet high in protein and low in sugar and other junk foods.

-It's important to note that therapy is preferable to medication for toddlers who are too young.
+It's important to note that therapy is preferable to medication for toddlers.
 Most doctors refer parents to therapy when their children exhibit ADHD symptoms at the age of five and below.
 Kids aged six and up might wind up seeing many benefits from medication, but they'll also be helped by therapy.

 After a professional has diagnosed your child with ADHD, you can ask your doctor for a referral to a therapist.
-They may be able to point you in the direction of someone in your area who specializes in children and ADHD.
-Your child can learn to manage their behavior better and should be able to increase their ability to focus over time.
+They may be able to point you in the direction of someone in your area who specializes in helping children and ADHD.
+From there, your child can learn to manage their behavior and increase their ability to focus over time.

 Online therapy is also available